RavingRoss/pulsation-classification/README.md

 # Pulsation Classification
 Includes my findings and past/current research on pulsators which include roAps, Blue Stragglers, delta scuti, gamma dors, and maybe more in the future!

+---

+# Acknowledgments

+I would like to acknowledge the team who developed the lightkurve package, as this project would not be where it is without them!
+I am excited to see what the future holds for that team of devs and for the future of Asteroseismology!

+---

 # 1. Blue Straggler Candidates

 This project identifies and filters potential BSS candidates from stellar cluster data using color-magnitude diagrams (CMDs) and their Power Spectrums (PS).
 It uses membership probabilities and photometric criteria to select candidates, visualize them, using the lightkurve package, and save the results.